Thank you for your interest in volunteering for the Transit Museum Society!

 Prospective bus operators must provide the following to be considered for this position:

-– A valid British Columbia Class 2 commercial driver’s license
+– A valid British Columbia Class 2 commercial driver’s license AND on-highway air brake endorsement

 – A Driver’s Abstract (i.e. a copy of your driving record obtained from ICBC)

-– Previous experience in driving electric trolley buses is also an asset
+– Previous experience in driving electric trolley buses

 Operators will be given orientations on each bus to allow for familiarization with the fleet.
 Operators who have never driven a trolley bus will receive training on the unique operation of these vehicles.
 Please note that the Society will keep a copy of your driver’s license and abstract on file.

 Volunteers in this position are responsible for the maintenance and restoration of our vintage fleet.
-Duties may include regular maintenance, preventative maintenance, repairs, test drives and assistance with the restoration of any project vehicles we may have.
+Duties may include inspection, regular maintenance, preventative maintenance, repairs, test drives and assistance with the restoration of any project vehicles we may have.

 Prospective bus mechanics must possess: